drbaselali/ai-datacenters/README.md

   </tr>
 </table>

-In addition and as demonstrated in the above two figures, baseline water stress is higher for data centers locations than cities, while drough risk show strong overlap with cities exhibiting larger variablity.
+In addition and as demonstrated in the above two figures, baseline water stress is higher for data centers locations than cities, while drough risk shows strong overlap with cities exhibiting larger variability.

 2- Thermal and hydrological risks are largly uncorrelated.